Teen arrested for bringing gun to school - Mount Desert Islander

 The boy, who is not being identified because he is a juvenile, was not at school on Oct.
 31, the day police located him at a home in Mount Desert and subsequently charged him with burglary, theft, possession of a concealed weapon and possession of a firearm on or near school property.
 Willis said the youth made his initial appearance in court on Nov.
 2 and later was released to the custody of his parents.

-Willis said the handgun allegedly was taken during the burglary of a Mount Desert residence different from the one where he was located.
+Willis said the handgun allegedly was taken during the burglary of a Mount Desert residence different from the one where the youth was located.
 The boy, he said, does not live on Mount Desert Island.
 The chief declined to disclose what town he does live in.

 “We’re still conducting interviews and evaluating and processing evidence,” he said.
 Additional charges are possible, Willis added.

 According to Hancock County District Attorney Matthew Foster, there was no threat made against the school or any person.
-Another high school student notified school officials of the social media posting.
+Another high school student notified school officials of the social media posting, he said.

-School system superintendent Marc Gousse said the high school is conducting its own investigation into the matter.
-Principal Matt Haney is consulting with the school’s attorney for an opinion about what the school can release about the incident, he said.
+School system Superintendent Marc Gousse said the high school is conducting its own investigation into the matter.

 “The school did not go into lockdown,” he said, adding existing “security protocols” were in place.